flash62au/EngineDriver_Home/docs/operation/operation.rst

   .. note::
     :class: note-ed-hidden-title

-    See the `Functions page <./gamepads.html>`_ for information on changing the Functions.
+    See the :doc:`Functions page <../configuration/functions>` for information on changing the Functions and Function Labels.

     See the `Consist Function Follow Preferences on the Preferences page <../configuration/preferences.html#consist-function-follow-preferences>`_ for information on changing the behaviour of the functions in consists / multiple units.

   **Activating the DCC Function via the Gamepad Keys**